selim-e-can/selim-e-can/README.md

 - 👋 Hi, I’m Selim Emir Can
-- 👀 I’m interested in Electrical/Mechanical Engineering and want to specialize in robotics/mechatronics
+- 👀 I’m interested in Computational Imaging and Computer Vision
-- 🌱 I’m currently learning Machine Learning, Quantum Physics, and Topology
+- 🌱 I’m currently learning about Neural Rendering and Generative AI
-- 💞️ I’m looking to collaborate on projects involving robotic actuation and sensing or perception systems,
 - 📫 How to reach me: emir2903@gmail.com